Ezovir Cold Sore Relief Tablets

 Keep this leaflet with this medicine.
 You may need to read it again.

-EZOVIR® Cold Sore Relief is an antiviral medicine that is used to treat recurrent outbreaks of cold sores in adults who have a normal immune system (the body system which fights against harmful bacteria, viruses and fungi).
+EZOVIR® is an antiviral medicine used to treat recurrent outbreaks of cold sores in adults and adolescents who have a normal immune system (the body system which fights against harmful bacteria, viruses and fungi).

 - sun exposure